Broadcasting and Production Technology (BPT)

 This course covers sales principles applicable to radio, television, cable, and other electronic media.
 Emphasis is placed on prospecting and servicing accounts, developing clients, and preparing sales presentations.
 Upon completion, students should be able to create a sales presentation based upon standard ratings reports, prospect for new customers, and understand account management.

 BPT 121.
-Broadcast Speech I. 3.0 Credits.
+Media Speech Techniques.
+3.0 Credits.
 Class-2.0.
 Clinical-0.0.
 Lab-3.0.
 Work-0.0

 BPT 231.
-Video/TV Production I. 4.0 Credits.
+Video Production I. 4.0 Credits.
 Class-2.0.
 Clinical-0.0.
 Lab-6.0.
 Work-0.0